yogevshalmon/allsat-circuits/README.md

 6
 6 2 4
 ```
-The single solution where both inputs are equal to 1 is incorparated with the next assignment "1 2" HALL outputs.
+The single solution where both inputs are equal to 1 is incorporated with the next assignment "1 2" HALL outputs.

 The following command reproduce this result by running HALL with the AIGER file "AND.aag", provided under the benchmarks folde: